marekbehnke1/CS50-Final-Project/readme.md

     [x] we now have a weird duplacte flashed messages thing going on [] need to make account balance not go over int limit [] dont know why its doing this, as the check is in place?
+    [x] the homepage colour thing is sort of fixed - still looks weird on big screens though